kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 **Max Group**: The maximum group sequence number plus 1.
 A value of 0 indicates there is no maximum.

 If the subscription is accepted, the publisher will start transmitting groups for the requested track.
-GRoup streams are transmitted according to Priority and Order on a best effort manner, but are not guaranteed to arrive in any order.
+Group streams are transmitted according to Priority and Order on a best effort manner, but are not guaranteed to arrive in any order.

 ### SUBSCRIBE_OK